sourcegraph/srclib/docs/sources/src/overview.md

 This should build the repository graph - once complete, you can `cd` into a directory called `.sourcegraph-data`.
 In that folder, you should find several files.

-Keep reading to learn more about how Srclib models code.
+Keep reading to learn more about how srclib models code.